-If you need to change the minimums after setting or arming the mode, ARM the Mins and then tap DA/MDA button until you return to the minimums input num pad.
+If you need to change the minimums after setting or arming the mode, ARM the Mins and then tap and hold DA/MDA button.

-- 3. ARM the App for alerting. - Once armed, standard altitude alerts function normally.
+- Once armed, standard altitude alerts function normally.
 However, "CHK ALT" alerts are inhibited. - Landing Mode is automatically selected at 1000' AGL (based on the Field Elevation setting).
 Alerts are generated at 1000' AGL and 500' AGL\ respectively (See LAND mode above).